egonw/OpenPaleo/README.md

 For Acta Palaeontological Polonica, this was not entirely resolved, and two lines of fragmented entries were removed prior to subsequent analysis.

+#### PLOS ONE

+Data for PLOS ONE were obtained using the Rplos package in R. The code, resulting data, and Unpaywall query results can all be found [here](https://github.com/Meta-Paleo/OpenPaleo/tree/master/Journal%20data/PLOS%20ONE).
+Note that some of the data here are different to that obtained to Scopus queries.

 ### Unpaywall

 The next phase is to use the [Unpaywall DOI checker](https://unpaywall.org/check-dois) on the DOI list for each journal.
 This provides information such as: